For AI agents: a documentation index is available at /llms.txt

 Prerequisites

-Step 1: Get your API token
+1. Get your API token

-Go to your Browserless Account Dashboard and copy your API token.
+Go to your Browserless account dashboard and copy your API token.
 You will add it to your OpenClaw configuration in the next step.

 Store your token in an environment variable instead of hardcoding it in config files: